sansumbrella/entityx/entityx/python/README.md

 4. Add classes to the package, inheriting from `entityx.Entity` and using the `entityx.Component` descriptor to assign components.
 5. Create a `PythonSystem`, passing in the list of paths to add to Python's import search path.
 6. Optionally attach any event proxies.
-7. Create an entity and associate it with a Python script by assigning `PythonEntityComponent`, passing it the package name, class name, and any constructor arguments.
+7. Create an entity and associate it with a Python script by assigning `PythonComponent`, passing it the package name, class name, and any constructor arguments.

 ## Interfacing with Python